Cocaine and heroin seized after search of Cork apartment

 Gardaí have arrested a man and seized €1,550 of suspected cocaine and heroin in Cork city.

-Shortly before 10pm yesterday, gardaí executed a search warrant at an apartment on Cove Street.
+Shortly before 10pm yesterday, gardaí from the City Centre Policing Unit in Cork city, assisted by the Armed Support Unit, executed a search warrant at an apartment on Cove Street.

 During the search, gardaí seized €1,250 of suspected heroin and eight wraps of suspected heroin worth €300.